thundercore/developers-portal/docs-en/referral-contract.md

 title: Get More Users with Referral Library
 ---

 Referral is one of the best effective marketing.
-Lots of popular dapps, including, [Fomo3d](https://exitscam.me/), [My Crypto Heroes](https://www.mycryptoheroes.net), [HyperSnake](https://www.hypersnakes.io/e/e/d/index.html)..., use referral mechanisms to drive success.
+Lots of popular DApps, including: [Fomo3d](https://exitscam.me/), [My Crypto Heroes](https://www.mycryptoheroes.net), [HyperSnake](https://www.hypersnakes.io/e/e/d/index.html)..., use referral mechanisms to drive success.

-Hence, we build a referral library, [Referral Solidity](https://github.com/thundercore/referral-solidity), in order to help dapps developers to quickly build their own referral mechanisms.
+Hence, we build a referral library, [Referral Solidity](https://github.com/thundercore/referral-solidity), in order to help DApp developers to quickly build their own referral mechanisms.
 In this document we will share how to use our library.
 We have also integrated referral to our tutorial [demo](https://thundercore.github.io/DoubleOrNothing).

 ## Referral Solidity Library

 Check out our basic multi-level referral: [https://github.com/thundercore/referral-solidity/](https://github.com/thundercore/referral-solidity/).
 With this library, you can have the following features in minutes:

 - Up to three levels referral system with native token (ETH, TT...)
-- Pay referral bonus base referee amount
+- Pay referral bonus based on referee amount
 - Pay instantly when downline joins
-- Only active user will get referral bonus
+- Only active users will get the referral bonus

 ### How to Use